-Some of these features may continue to be accommodations (available to students with disabilities and English language learners) and others may be considered test features because they are available to all students.
+Some of these features may continue to be accommodations (available to students with disabilities and English language learners) and others may be considered online tools that are available to all students.
 Some students with disabilities and English language learners will have a need for accommodations beyond those that can be built into the testing platform.